top of page

 Aim and Scope

-The Journal of Integrative Nutrition is of interest to community nutrition and dietetics practitioners and researchers, but also to community specialists in other disciplinary areas including faith-based counselors and pastors, sociologists and psychologists, mental health counselors, and other trauma specialists.
-These professionals often work with these population concomitantly with nutrition specialists.
-Therefore, considering all holistic avenues in our journals focus is imperative.
-The scopes of these professions is reflected in the credentials of the journal’s Editorial Board, its peer-reviewers, and its readership.
+The Journal of Integrative Nutrition is of interest not only to community nutrition or dietetics practitioners and researchers, but also to community specialists in other disciplinary areas including chiropractors, homeopathy practitioners, naturopathic doctors, faith-based counselors, sociologists, psychologists, mental health counselors, and trauma specialists.
+These professionals often work alongside nutrition professionals to support these individuals.
+As such, it is essential that our journal reflects a holistic approach to healing.
+This interdisciplinary focus is represented in the credentials of our Editorial Board, peer reviewers, and readership.

 Publication Information